cadaver/miniplayer2/README.md

 - No waveform register shadowing.
 Keyoffs are implemented as a direct waveform change
 - Music must be page-aligned and music data may be larger
 - Needs a much larger zeropage variable area
-- Only SetMusicData (music module) operation is provided

 Converter from GoatTracker 2 format included.
 Supported effects are 1,2,3,4,5,6 and F (no funktempo).
 Effect 3 (toneportamento) support is based on calculating the required slide duration, and may not work exactly in case of transposed patterns.